 - I simply don't have the information to cooperate.

-Many say even if I wanted to, I don't have anybody to give information about and I really wouldn't be very helpful to the government.
+Many say that even if I wanted to, I wouldn't have anybody to give information about, and I wouldn't be very helpful to the government.

-If any of those are the case, so be it, but then you're going to probably have to swallow that mandatory minimum.
+If any of those are the case, so be it, but then you're going to have to swallow that mandatory minimum, probably.

 Sentencing Enhancements

-Another aggravating factor that can cause you to get a lengthy is if any enhancements apply to your crime.
-For example, in a theft crime, if you steal over a certain amount of money, they can add additional time onto your sentence.
+Another aggravating factor that can cause you to get lengthy is if any enhancements apply to your crime.
+For example, in a theft crime, if you steal over a certain amount of money, they can add additional time to your sentence.

-In sex crime offenses, mandatory minimums can apply, and obviously, there's also aggravating factors that can apply to give you a more lengthy sentence.
+In sex crime offenses, mandatory minimums can apply, and obviously, there are also aggravating factors that can apply to give you a more lengthy sentence.
 In addition, they're going to look at your criminal history:

 - Do you have a criminal record?